 "... in an abundance of counselors there is safety." ~ Prov.
 11:14

 Providence Reformed Church practices church membership because we believe that Christians, who are united to Christ the Head by a true faith, are meant to live and grow up in Christ through union with His body, the church, by means of a covenantal connection to a local congregation (Eph.
 4:1-16).
 Scripture teaches that we are continually in need of God's grace (Heb.
-4:16), but He graciously sustains His people not only by means of the preached Word but also through the loving service of other Christians (1 Cor.
+4:16), but He graciously sustains His children not only by means of the preached Word but also through the loving service that Christians give to one another (1 Cor.
 12:12-26).
 Sometimes that service comes in the form of correction and exhortation as we strive to hold each other accountable to the Lord and His Word (Matt.
 18:10-20; Heb.
 10:24-25).
 But He has also given His church elders and pastors who are called to shepherd the sheep for growth in godliness (Acts 20:17-35; Heb.
 13:17).